That red bird is a Cardinal, that big

 the pretty little chickadee appears to be wearing a black cap or a toupee.
 Chickadees and

-titmice frequently are found together and eat happily at backyard feeders, enjoying both
+titmice frequently are found together and eat happily at bird feeders, enjoying both

 seeds and suet.